Three Sisters Stew

 This stew is the delicious, nutritious, wholesome result of specific garden vegetables gently stewed together with warm and smoky herbs and spices.

-Specifically, this stew features vegetables grown in a Three Sisters Garden.
+Specifically, this stew features vegetables grown in a Three Sisters Garden, a companion planting system.

-If you’re wondering what a Three Sisters Garden is, you can read the specifics including methods for growing this Native American garden in my post about Three Sisters Gardening.
+If you’re wondering what a Three Sisters Garden is, my post on Three Sisters Gardening provides the specifics, including methods for growing this Native American garden.

 Essentially, it features corn, beans, and squash.
-Planted shoulder to shoulder, they not only offer structural support to each other but enrich their collective soil and offer protection from outside negative influences which strengths and stabilizes their growth and environment.
+Planted shoulder to shoulder, they not only offer structural support to each other but enrich their collective soil and protect it from outside negative influences, which strengthens and stabilizes their growth and environment.

 This Three Sisters Stew recipe honors a tradition of both gardening and meals that Native American peoples have enjoyed for centuries.